mmousa-eng/research-lorawan-simulation/README.md

-# LoRaWAN Building Penetration Simulation
+# 🔍 Research: LoRaWAN Building Penetration Simulation

 This project simulates the signal reach of a LoRaWAN device placed on the rooftop of a 6-storey concrete building, estimating the received signal strength (RSSI) at each floor down to the basement.